pajbot/plugdj-pajbot/commands.md

 X specifies a number
 Arguments between ( ) are optional
 Arguments between [ ] are required
+Arguments listed between | are the various choices you have to use

 Manager
 -------